 Mr. Riederer is one of two audit committee financial experts (as that term is defined in SEC regulations) based on years of financial and accounting experience and leadership as a member, as well as Chairman, of the Audit Committee.

 Mr. Riederer's strong sense of leadership and ethical behavior supports the purpose of our Strategy and Operations Committee.

-Name, Age, Principal Occupation and Employment, and Experience During Past Five Years, Specific Qualifications to Serve as a Director and Committee Member First Became Director RICHARD ROSS, 53, Currently retired.
+RICHARD A. ROSS, 53, Currently retired.
 Mr. Ross previously served as Chairman and Chief Executive Officer of Inmet Mining Corporation, a Canadian-based global mining company.
 Mr. Ross was President and Chief Executive Officer of Inmet Mining Corporation from 2000 to 2005, Chairman and Chief Executive Officer from 2005 to 2009 and Chairman of the Board in 2009 of Inmet Mining Corporation.

-2011 Committee Assignments: Audit Committee and Governance and Nominating Committee (currently sits as an observer on both committees and will become a member of each effective July 1, 2011) Mr. Ross' executive leadership experience and knowledge of Canadian mining companies will bring valuable skills to the committees on which he will serve.
+Audit Committee and Governance and Nominating Committee (currently sits as an observer on both committees and will become a member of each effective July 1, 2011)

+Mr. Ross' executive leadership experience and knowledge of Canadian mining companies will bring valuable skills to the committees on which he will serve.

 ALAN SCHWARTZ, 71, Professor of Law at the Yale Law School and Professor at the Yale School of Management since 1987.
 Mr. Schwartz has served as a Director of Furniture Brands International since 2008.

-1991 Mr. Schwartz is an expert in corporate governance and compliance.
+Mr. Schwartz is an expert in corporate governance and compliance.
 Mr. Schwartz's distinguished tenure as an academic brings a unique perspective to our Board.